 Applications and data.
 The application landscape of an organization is often overlooked from a sustainability perspective.
 We found that only 19% measure the energy impact of the pre-production application environment (the development and testing of applications) and only 21% measure the sustainability impact of the production environment (live applications).
-Measures such as the use of sustainable application architectures can help organizations rationalize applications and identify and decouple energy-intensive applications.
+Measures such as the use of sustainable application architectures can help organizations rationalize applications.
 However, 59% of organizations are either not aware of or have not implemented these sorts of architectures.